HathorNetwork/this-week-in-hathor/_posts/2020-04-09-this-week-in-hathor-1.md

 title: This Week in Hathor 1
 ---

+9 APR 2020

 # This Week in Hathor 1

 Hello and welcome to the first issue of This Week in Hathor!
-Hathor is a new architecture for tokenization, radically simple.
+[Hathor](https://hathor.network/) is a new architecture for tokenization, radically simple.
 This is a weekly summary of its progress and community.
 Want something mentioned?
 [Send us a pull request](https://github.com/HathorNetwork/this-week-in-hathor).
 Want to get involved?
 We love contributions.

 This Week in Hathor is openly developed [on GitHub](https://github.com/HathorNetwork/this-week-in-hathor).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/HathorNetwork/this-week-in-hathor).
 This Week